AleKY-IS/Near-Earth-Objects-Classifier/README.md

 ## In Data Folder

+### Meteorite_Landings.csv
-### Meteorite_Landings.csv : Meteorite that have hit the earth
+ Meteorite that have hit the earth

 ### from this [link](http://ssd.jpl.nasa.gov/sbdb_query.cgi#x) we managed to extract all asteroids and comets data.

-### Meteorites_smallObj.csv :
+### Meteorites_smallObj.csv

-data that h`ave a merge between the 2 files Meteorite_Landings.csv and the one generated from the previous link exploiting the fact that there is a common field between the 2 datasets, which is the name of the object.
+data that have a merge between the 2 files Meteorite_Landings.csv and the one generated from the previous link exploiting the fact that there is a common field between the 2 datasets, which is the name of the object.
 The data represent the metr?? before hitting the earth that have eventually turned into meteroites.

 ### NEA_labeled.csv

 This file has the information about the orbit of each object, this fils is used by the classifier.

 ## Simple presentation